Đurđe S. Ninković

 Djurdje S. Ninković (1888–1940) was a prominent businessman and hotelier in Belgrade, Kingdom of Yugoslavia, in the 1920s and 1930s.
-At that time Belgrade had very few hotels and he was a pioneer in establishing functional style affordable hotels specifically aimed at business people who were travelling to Belgrade from other parts of Yugoslavia mainly by railways in increasing numbers.
+At that time Belgrade had very few hotels and Ninković was a pioneer in establishing functional style affordable hotels specifically aimed at business people.

 Hotels

 In 1930 he commissioned the well known architect Branislav Kojić, who was a proponent of the traditional Serbian national style but also incorporating principles of modernism, to design a new hotel opposite the main Belgrade Glavna railway station and the central Post Office building.
 The blandly named hotel Pošta (the Post office hotel) on Sava Square, with some 35 guest rooms and a restaurant, was completed and opened in 1931.
 From adverts in newspapers in 1931 it can be seen that the hotel boasted modern furniture, with hot and cold running water in each room and every other room had a radio, which was a rarity at the time.

 In 1937, hotelier Djurdje S. Ninković together with his son-in-law, architect Ivan Savković, commenced the project to build, what was at the time, one of the biggest hotels in Belgrade.
-On the opposite side of Sava Square architect Savković, who was a proponent of the modernist architectural style, made a utilitarian and functional design for hotel Astoria which was opened for guests on 1 May 1938 with some 80 guest rooms, a large restaurant and bar.
+On the opposite side of Sava Square architect Savković, who was a proponent of the modernist architectural style, made a utilitarian and functional design for hotel Astoria which was opened for guests on 1 May 1938.
 It was being advertised as having the most modern facilities of the time.

-Through the 1930s hotelier Ninković was very much involved in all aspects of the hotel industry in Belgrade being a governor of the newly established hospitality and hotel studies high school and, on the recommendation of the Chamber of Commerce and Trades in Belgrade, he was appointed by the Ministry of Justice to serve as an honorary judge (počasni sudija) of the Trade Court (Trgovacki sud) in Belgrade.
+Through the 1930s hotelier Ninković was very much involved in all aspects of the hotel industry in Belgrade.
+Being a governor of the newly established hospitality and hotel studies high school and, on the recommendation of the Chamber of Commerce and Trades in Belgrade, he was appointed by the Ministry of Justice to serve as an honorary judge (počasni sudija) of the Trade Court (Trgovacki sud) in Belgrade.